Historical Football Kits

 In 1973, after a long argument, the football club finally decided that playing both cricket and football on the same ground was no longer viable and a new 7400 capacity stand was built on the open fourth side of the ground, opening in 1975 after the club’s most successful season for years when they finished sixth in Division One.

 The revival was not long in coming.
 In 1982 United were Fourth Division champions at the first time of asking and two years later they were back in Division Two.
 Relegation in 1988 was the prelude to a remarkable change in fortune that brought successive promotions and a place in Division One.
 In 1994, however, the club were relegated from the Premiership.
-After regularly challenging for promotion, The Blades were promoted back to the top flight in 2006 but relegated back to the Championship in 2007.
+After regularly challenging for promotion, The Blades were promoted back to the top flight in 2006 but relegated to the Championship in 2007 sheffield united crest 1999and then, in 2011, League One.

 Sources